 Sioux, LA.
 USA

-Help, I have a constipated cocker spaniel!
-She has a hard time going #2 sometimes but it becomes a major problem when she gets so bound up that she gets physically ill.
+She has a hard time going #2 sometimes, but it often becomes a real problem.
+When that happens, she gets so bound up that she is physically ill.

 Colitis is often mistaken for constipation in dogs so I'm not surprised you thought your dog was constipated.

-In short, a healthy diet, coupled with plenty of fresh drinking water and lots of exercise will help to keep our cocker spaniels fit, regular and healthy.
+In short, a healthy diet, coupled with plenty of fresh drinking water and lots of exercise, will help to keep your cocker spaniel fit, regular and healthy.

-Just like us humans, their diet should be a healthy mix of nutrition: the right balance of protein, carbohydrates, fats, vitamins, and minerals and oils.
-You can follow the link to learn more.
+Just like us humans, your pet's diet should be a healthy mix of nutrition: the right balance of protein, carbohydrates, fats, vitamins, and minerals and oils.

-You could ask your vet to recommend something for her, or you could increase her fiber and liquid intake which will go a long way to ensure she's more 'regular'.
+You could ask your vet to recommend something for her, or you could increase her fibre and liquid intake, which will go a long way to ensure she's more 'regular'.

-Don't feed your dog junk food (bread, cakes, pizza etc) as you'll only be making the situation worse.
-(Yes, we're all guilty of (occasionally) feeding our cockers such table scraps.)
+Don't feed your dog junk food (bread, cakes, pizza etc.) because you'll only be making the situation worse.
+(Yes, we're all guilty of occasionally feeding our cockers such table scraps.)

-After a week or so you should see an improvement in your cocker's bowel movements.
-However, if the constipation/colitis continues, I'd suggest you go back to your vet and ask him to take another look at her.
+After a week or so, you should see an improvement in your cocker's bowel movements.
+However, if your puppy's constipation/colitis continues, I'd suggest you go back to your vet and ask him to take another look at her.